bcaccinolo/wina_scrap/Readme.md

 - ✅save the date
 - ✅get the sport name in regard of the icon

+- ✅add odds in the match table (in float and in string to keep the raw data)

+- do not insert match with 3 odds

 - has_many :odds (to get the history)

 - connect do the scrapper